About Me

 Windsor Is A Pretty Good Opinion

-Have seen some references to the case (e.g., Volokh Conspiracy has an ongoing series about various moves by the feds to set policy*) and as is the case for Roe et. al., there is the usual potshots at how flimsy it is.
+Have seen some references to the case (e.g., Volokh Conspiracy has an ongoing series about various moves by the feds to set policy*), and as is the case for Roe et. al., there are the usual potshots at how flimsy it is.
 I retain, yes seriously, my belief that it was a pretty good ruling.
-As usual, this is partially a matter of the likelihood of imperfection when dealing with group efforts and justices who are not [fill-in blank] level wordsmiths or having the legal chops of [fill-in blank] and realistic compromises.
+As usual, this is partially a matter of the likelihood of imperfection when dealing with group efforts and justices who are not [fill-in blank] level wordsmiths or have the legal chops of [fill-in blank] and realistic compromises.
 Still.

 The opinion begins with the facts and a reasonable discussion on why it is appropriate for the Court to rule on the case, even though the President supported Windsor on the law.
 For instance, they still were not paying the money, while she wanted it.
 The opinion also explains past practice where amici were accepted to argue one side, as one case cited noted largely "[b]ecause of the importance of the questions raised by the Court of Appeals’ decision."
 The Chadha ruling also is a good case here, in fact, Judge Kennedy wrote on the use of legislative amici there below.
 So, it is also sound not to decide if BLAG standing was necessary -- there was adversity between Windsor and the U.S. and BLAG provided amici value to forcibly make the opposite argument, providing adversity there.